Categories

 At these prices, a one week day camp would cost $890.
 This made us wonder how does the average price listed compare to the price that families actually pay for day camp?
 And is the average price of a day camp really $178 a day?
 As the largest marketplace for day camps and classes, ActivityHero.com is able to compare list prices and the actual price paid for thousands of camps in the US to answer these questions.

-ActivityHero’s data shows that the average list price of a day camp in 2021 was $72.39 per day, 60% lower than the average fee from ACA’s survey data.
-The list price is the full price of the session, excluding extended care and before any discounts are applied.
+ActivityHero’s data shows that in 2024 the average price paid by families for a week-long day camp in California was $530 per week.
+The price paid is the full cost of the session, including extended care and after any discounts are applied.
 ActivityHero’s dataset is heavily concentrated in Western states and includes high price markets such as San Francisco and Los Angeles and a wide range of specialty camps such as art, soccer and coding.

 So why have we been hearing that the price of a single day of day camp is $178 or $180 in the news?
 We contacted the ACA and they told us “The American Camp Association would like to discourage journalists from using the CampCounts 2021 Report to cover the average price of camp.
 The 2021 data is based on a sample of less than 300 respondents and that sample doesn’t represent the full breadth of camp pricing across the field in our country.
 Average day camp prices range from completely free to $200+ per day and overnight camp prices range from free to $500+ per day.”